fastly/compute-js-static-publish/README.md

 ### Content Compression

 During publishing, this tool supports pre-compression of content.
-By default, your assets are compressed using the Brotli and gzip algorithms, and then stored alongside the original files in your Wasm binary (or [Object Store](#object-store)).
+By default, your assets are compressed using the Brotli and gzip algorithms, and then stored alongside the original files in your Wasm binary (or [KV Store](#kv-store)).

-> Note: By default, pre-compressed content assets are not generated when the Object Store is not used.
+> Note: By default, pre-compressed content assets are not generated when the KV Store is not used.
 This is done to prevent the inclusion multiple of copies of each asset from making the Wasm binary too large.
-If you want to pre-compress assets when not using Object Store, add a value for 'contentCompression' to your `static-publish.rc.js` file.
+If you want to pre-compress assets when not using KV Store, add a value for 'contentCompression' to your `static-publish.rc.js` file.

 ## CLI options